Naveen94/Capture_Bot/README.md

 matplotlib,

-selenium
+selenium.

 # Usage:

-Step 1: Edit the source code and add the following appropraite paths
+Step 1: Edit the source code and add the following appropraite paths:

-Fakepath1 - path for chrome/firefox/IE driver
+Fakepath1 - path for chrome/firefox/IE driver,

-Fakepath2 - path for input file
+Fakepath2 - path for input file,

 Fakepath3 - path for output file - Required at mulitple places in the code.

-Step 2: Run CaptureBot.py
+Step 2: Run CaptureBot.py.